-According to Oral Health Foundation, a tooth crown is described as an artificial restoration that occupies the remainder of a prepared tooth for a stronger and well-shaped tooth.
+According to the Oral Health Foundation, a tooth crown is described as an artificial restoration that occupies the remainder of a prepared tooth for a stronger and well-shaped tooth.

 Similarly, WebMD defines a tooth crown as a tooth-shaped “cap” placed over a tooth to provide cover for the tooth to restore its size, shape, strengths, and to provide a better appearance.

-Also known as tooth caps, tooth crowns are made from different materials such as porcelain bonded to precious metal, porcelain, all-ceramic, glass and gold-alloy crowns, with a continuous introduction of new materials.
+Also known as tooth caps, tooth crowns are made from different materials such as porcelain bonded to precious metal, porcelain, all-ceramic, glass, and gold-alloy crowns, with a continuous introduction of new materials.

 Do you have a broken or weakened tooth?
 Or maybe some large fillings that make you feel very uncomfortable?